jackylorp/MEVO-GAN/README.md

 ` for training the proposed method（Regarding the option settings, you can view the options folder by yourself）.
 ## Testing
-Run `python test.py --model test ` for generating test data. you can download the trained model from
+Run `python test.py --model test ` for generating test data. you can download the trained model from https://pan.baidu.com/s/1rnWjT7mILRdm0SPIKj6Vcw?pwd=cuyd passward：cuyd
 ## Acknowledgments
 Baseline codes from https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix